 A secondary server has a few limitations compared to the main server:

 A secondary node does not allow changing the server configuration and state.
-The pages are served in the read-only mode, and not all administration pages and actions are available.
+The nodes without responsibilities are served in the read-only mode; the nodes with responsibilities provide user-level actions.
+In both cases, not all administration pages and actions are available.

 Currently, only bundled plugins and a limited set of some other plugins can be loaded by a secondary server.
 Some functionality provided by external plugins can be missing.
 Read more in Configuring Secondary Node.